-Any employer participating in the Bonus Program under Title 40, Chapter 6.3 is entitled to apply for the credit of \$250 per eligible participant when a participant has worked twenty-four consecutive months for the employer, against the taxes imposed by Chapters 44-11, 44-13, 44-14, 44-17 and 44-30 of the R.I.G.L. [as amended].
+Cite: 44-39.1 Reliability Estimate: 5 Any employer participating in the Bonus Program under Title 40, Chapter 6.3 is entitled to apply for the credit of \$250 per eligible participant when a participant has worked twenty-four consecutive months for the employer, against the taxes imposed by Chapters 44-11, 44-13, 44-14, 44-17 and 44-30 of the R.I.G.L. [as amended].
 The credit is not refundable and has no carryover.

-Source: RI Division of Taxation; Business Corporation Tax

-Number of taxpayers: No way to reliably determine the number of taxpayers.

-Comparison: No similar provision found in any other New England State.

-18. Jobs development rate reduction:
+Source: RI Division of Taxation; Business Corporation Tax Revenue foregone: 2005 - Revenue loss not reliably estimable.
+Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
+Law Comparison: No similar provision found in any other New England State.
+15. Jobs development rate reduction:

+Cite: 42-64.5

+Reliability Estimate: 1

 For any tax year ending on or after July 1, 1995 to the tax year ending in 1997, an eligible company and its subsidiaries may receive a reduction in its rate of tax equal to the result of multiplying one-quarter of one percent (0.0025) by aggregate number of units of new employment but the rate reduction cannot exceed 6%.

 Source: Tax Division Business Corporation statistics

+Revenue foregone: